Call for Proposals

-The deadline for proposals is December 1, 2016.
+The deadline for proposals is May 4, 2018.
 Proposals should be sent to Denise Ganpat (firstname.lastname@example.org).
-A review committee will consist of the three members of the Nelson Institute Advisory Group, two additional faculty representatives from Global and International Programs Academic Council (GIPAC) and a staff member from the Grants Office.
-Award notification will occur by December 15, 2016.
+The review committee typically consists of the members of the Nelson Institute Advisory Group, two additional faculty representatives from the Global Engagement Advisory Committee (GEAC), and a staff member from the Grants Office.
+Award notification will occur by June 1, 2018.

-Teams are encouraged to consult with the Director of the Nelson Institute as they prepare their proposals (email@example.com).
-The successful grant team will be expected to submit an interim grant report by December 31, 2017 and a final grant report by December 31, 2018.
+Teams are encouraged to consult with the Interim Director of the Nelson Institute as they prepare their proposals (email@example.com).
+The successful grant team will be expected to submit a formal progress report by June 30, 2019 and a final grant report by June 30, 2020.

 Explication of Research Topic

-Clear identification of the pressing global issue to be addressed and an explanation of its pubic significance.
+- Clear identification of the pressing global issue to be addressed and an explanation of its public significance.

 Identification of Interdisciplinary Research Team

 - Commitments from an interdisciplinary faculty research team consisting of three or more faculty members (at least two of whom must be Drake affiliated).
 One or more Principal Investigators must be identified.

 - Evidence that the team members possess the requisite qualifications to successfully carry out the project (please attach CVs).

 - The project must involve two or more paid student research assistants with appropriate qualifications.

 - The research may be joint or parallel (i.e., a single joint project or several individual projects that each address related aspects of a common theme).